Hikōtaichō: Combat role

 During the combat, the Hikōtaichō commanded a strike force composed of all aircraft types.
 According to Imperial Japanese Navy doctrine, the carriers operated in pairs and each carrier contributed a different aircraft type to a particular strike wave, where one Hikōtaichō commanded the first wave, while the other Hikōtaichō commanded the second wave.
 For example, during the Battle of the Santa Cruz Islands, the first strike wave against the United States Navy carriers was commanded by Lieutenant Commander Shigeharu Murata (Shōkaku Hikōtaichō), where Shōkaku contributed Nakajima B5N torpedo bombers and Zuikaku contributed Aichi D3A dive bombers.
 The second strike wave was commanded by Lieutenant Commander Mamoru Seki (Shōkaku Hikōtaichō), where Shōkaku contributed Aichi D3A dive bombers and Zuikaku contributed Nakajima B5N torpedo bombers.

-In some instances, the Hikōtaichōs from both carriers joined in the same strike wave and the senior of the two was in the overall command.
+In some instances, the Hikōtaichō from both carriers joined in the same strike wave and the senior of the two was in the overall command.
 An example of this was during the Battle of the Coral Sea, where Lieutenant Commander Kakuichi Takahashi (Shōkaku Hikōtaichō) and Lieutenant Commander Shigekazu Shimazaki (Zuikaku Hikōtaichō) both participated in all strike waves during the battle.
 In this case, Takahashi flew a dive bomber and was in overall command, while Shimazaki flew a torpedo bomber and led all other torpedo bombers.

-The Hikōtaichō was not necessary a pilot.
+A Hikōtaichō was not necessary a pilot.
 For example, during the Attack on Pearl Harbor, Commander Mitsuo Fuchida (Akagi Hikōtaichō) was in the observer/bombardier seat, while his Nakajima B5N torpedo bomber was piloted by Lieutenant Mitsuo Matsuzaki.
 In another example, during the Attack on Pearl Harbor and the Battle of Midway, Lieutenant Takehiko Chihaya (Akagi Hikōtaichō) was an observer; his Aichi D3A dive bomber was piloted by Petty Officer First Class Kiyoto Furuta.
 In land-based bomber units, Hikōtaichō was often in the observer seat.